 Immune Response cemented Kimberlin’s reputation as a high impact entrepreneur when it became the best performing U.S. stock in 1991.
 The Phase III trial on 2,527 HIV-infected patients vaccine (the largest immunotherapy trial conducted to that point) unfortunately failed to meet its clinical end point, a devastating personal loss to Kimberlin.
 Yet he derived some comfort by exchanging the rights to the company’s B-cell lymphoma patents for stock in a startup backed by Microsoft co-founder, Paul Allen.
 This invention was a key element in the first FDA-approved cancer immunotherapy.

-Stem Cells — Another major medical landmark occurred in 2012, when Kimberlin startup, Osiris Therapeutics, received the first-ever regulatory approval for a stem cell drug.
+Stem Cells — Another major medical landmark occurred in 2012, when his startup Osiris Therapeutics received the first-ever regulatory approval for a stem cell drug.
 Kimberlin founded this company with Dr. Arnold Caplan of Case Western Reserve, the scientist who discovered the mesenchymal stem cell.
 Osiris turned Dr. Caplan’s laboratory observation into cellular matrix products for treating chronic and crippling wounds such as diabetic foot ulcers, acute burns, as well as bone, ligament, and cartilage injuries.
-After two decades of trail-blazing the field of regenerative medicine, Osiris is now widely respected as a preeminent cell therapy company.
+After blazing the trail of cell therapy and regenerative medicine, Osiris was acquired by Smith and Nephews for $660 million.

 Broadband Communications — Kimberlin was hired in 1998 by General Instrument Corporation (GI) — his corporate partner at Ciena — as the sole General Partner and manager of an engineering team making high-speed Internet access gear.
 The Limited Partners were Liberty Media, Forstmann Little, and GI, which collectively invested $525 million in Next Level Communication LP.
 Their confidence in Mr. Kimberlin was rewarded after he took Next Level public, creating a market value of $17 billion.
 Motorola subsequently acquired 100% of both GI and Next Level.